GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### Can I Accept My Contractors' Company Issued PIV-I Cards Instead Of Issuing Them Federal PIV Cards?

-* **NO**  Individuals, including Federal contractors, requiring routine access to Federally-controlled facilities or Federally-controlled information systems for a period of time greater than 6 months, must continue to be issued PIV Cards by the Federal Government in accordance with relevant policies.
+* **NO -**  Individuals, including Federal contractors, requiring routine access to Federally-controlled facilities or Federally-controlled information systems for a period of time greater than 6 months, must continue to be issued PIV Cards by the Federal Government in accordance with relevant policies.

+>**Standards and Technical Details:**

-([M-05-24](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNLFAA4&field=File__Body__s) has further details on PIV/PIV-I credential requirements in line with HSPD-12 implementation.)
+>[M-05-24](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNLFAA4&field=File__Body__s) has further details on PIV/PIV-I credential requirements in line with HSPD-12 implementation.

 [[Return to Table of Contents]](#table-of-contents)